aykutlus/Visualisation-d3js-Advanced/README.md

 # Spain COVID-19 Visualisation

 In below map, infected cases are shown by color and circles.
-With button, it can be seen evaluation of confirmed cases in Spain.
+You can see evaluation of confirmed cases in Spain by clicking button.

 ![ezgif com-video-to-gif-2](https://user-images.githubusercontent.com/35189163/77831127-80682f80-712d-11ea-9551-46ef20c9d044.gif)